Habibaferdausi/new-year-new-me/README.md

 # New Year New Me

 This is basically a self webpage.
 Here is some goals and some plans....
-Here I use HTML5 and Vanila CSS .
-This is just a website Home Page design
+Here I used HTML5 and Vanila CSS .
+This is just a website Home Page design from a figma file

 ## Features